-Many drivers believe their behind-the-wheel skills smoothly shift between rural and urban driving.
+Many drivers believe their behind-the-wheel skills smoothly shift between country and city driving.
 Your driver’s license and years of behind-the-wheel experience have prepared you to face the difficulties of any road—in theory.
-But, driving on city roads offers very different challenges compared to driving on country roads, as urban and rural areas differ on a number of factors.
-For example, city roads may be well-maintained, but are often congested with vehicles, cyclists, pedestrians, and other obstacles, whereas country roads may be poorly maintained and very isolated.
+But, driving on city roads offers very different challenges compared to driving on country roads.
+For example, city roads may be well-maintained, but are often congested with vehicles, cyclists, pedestrians and other obstacles.
+Country roads may be poorly maintained, dark and very isolated.

 You don’t necessarily need to take a driving course to get ready.
-Edmunds’ Automotive Editor Mark Takahashi advises that a back-to-basics approach can help you on both rural and urban roads.
+Edmunds’ Automotive Editor Mark Takahashi advises that a back-to-basics approach can help you on both city and country roads.

 You’ve likely heard auto experts describe cars as computers on wheels.
 Initially, that sounds positive.
 Yet the increase in technology has paralleled an increase in car crash fatality rates in recent years.

 “I think listening to music and doing whatever we do that distracts us – and I include myself in this group – is the cause of many crashes,” said racing legend Johnny Unser, who is now a technical advisor for Cooper Tire and race director for Pro Mazda.
 “It’s important to keep both hands on the wheel and your vision on the road.
-About the time you take a quick peek at your smartphone a child runs in front of your car or a car in front of you stops.”
+About the time you take a quick peek at your smartphone a child could run in front of your car or a car in front of you could stop.”

 7 Tips for Driving on Country Roads

 It’s easy to zone out driving on flat, country roads with sparse scenery or traffic.
 And it’s dangerous.
-Many car crashes occur on high-speed rural roads—you know, those straightaways in Montana, Texas, and other rural areas that seem to go on forever.
+Many car crashes occur on high-speed rural roads—you know, those straightaways that seem to go on forever.
 If you’re headed to a country road, read through some of these tips:

 Force yourself to sit up straight, look ahead (not at a phone or radio) and watch for hazards, such as wildlife and pulled-over cars, says Takahashi.

-Those that primarily drive in urban areas may forget that foliage, such as trees and shrubbery, can block the view of drivers exiting home driveways.
+Those that primarily drive in city areas may forget that foliage, such as trees and shrubbery, can block the view of drivers exiting home driveways.
 In fact, AAA experts report that many rural drivers enter traffic “blindly,” without any warning of oncoming cars.
-Some homeowners do post ‘blind drive’ warning signs, but don’t count on that.
-Swivel your head or lean forward if you have to watch for driveways.
+Some homeowners do post ‘blind drive’ warning signs, but you shouldn’t count on these.
+Instead, swivel your head or lean forward if you have to watch for driveways.

 Many people believe that deer and other wildlife will stop if they see the car’s headlights.
-That’s not always true, especially during rutting season, report AAA experts.
+That’s not always true, especially during rutting season, AAA experts report.
 Drive with caution, especially if there are animal crossing signs posted.

-The potholes on urban roads are often nothing compared to the jags, juts and bumps on rural road.
+The potholes on city roads are often nothing compared to the jags, juts and bumps on country roads.
 Many rural areas purposely keep roads “rough,” with crushed stone and other materials, to slow traffic.
 Beware of major bumps and flying gravel.

 Are you driving out to the country to hike in a pristine area or enjoy a roadside stand?
 Chances are other drivers are doing the same thing.
-Drive slowly and prepare for vehicles to suddenly stop so as to access these attractions.
+Drive slowly and prepare for vehicles to suddenly stop at these attractions.

 7 Tips for Driving on City Roads

-True, maintenance of city roads is generally higher than that of rural roads.
-And emergency help usually responds faster, too.
+There’s generally more maintenance on city roads than on rural roads.
+Emergency help usually responds faster in cities, too.
 But knowing these things can lead to a false sense of security.
-Consider these tips if you are headed to a city road.
+Consider these tips if you are headed to a city road:

 There’s an old saying that automobile owners’ manuals are among the least read books.
 But, before you head off on your city adventures, take a look through the book to review how your blind spot warning system, adapted cruise control and other safety technologies work, advises Trombley.
 That’s doubly important in a rental car or other unfamiliar vehicles.

 To stay safe on unfamiliar roads, maintain a steady, reasonable speed and take extra caution when turning at intersections.
-Takahashi recommends trying to catch the eye of an oncoming driver to ensure they plan to slow or stop to allow you to proceed.
+Takahashi recommends trying to catch the eye of an oncoming driver to see if they plan to slow or stop to let you through.
 If the driver is staring ahead, assume they haven’t seen you and won’t stop.

 “Be polite,” urges Takahashi.
 “Slow down and let people merge into traffic.
 You won’t save time if you block someone out and that [causes] an accident.”

-“If you are going to pull off at a rest stop to either get your wits about you or use the restroom, make sure to do so safely,” says Alyse Ainsworth of A Secure Life’s team, which is company dedicated to research in the security industry.
+“If you are going to pull off at a rest stop to either get your wits about you or use the restroom, make sure to do so safely,” says Alyse Ainsworth member of A Secure Life’s team, which is company dedicated to research in the security industry.
 “Remain alert and take note of the rest stop’s location or name in case of an emergency.
 Make sure to park in an easily seen area that is well lit.”
 And, of course, when you park, don’t leave your valuables in sight.
 Before you head out for your trip, familiarize yourself with the rules and regulations of driving in that area.
 And wherever you’re driving, pay attention.
 All roads have the potential to be dangerous, especially if they’re new to you.

-Rapid-fire lane changes are standard in urban areas.
+Rapid-fire lane changes are standard in cities.
 Many drivers realize they only save them a few seconds and boost their chance of a crash.
-When driving on urban roads and highways, stay in your lane, recommends Edmunds’ experts.
+When driving on city roads and highways, stay in your lane, recommends Edmunds’ experts.